v4iv/theleakycauldronblog/src/pages/blog/fit-bounds-of-a-polyline-and-markers-with-react-google-maps.md

 ...
 ```

 Next we add Marker to show the current position of our aircraft.
-We pass the current position object made up of `lat` & `lon` to it.
+We pass the current position object made up of `lat` & `lng` to it, which in our case is just the last position in our path array.

 ```javascript
 ...